Navy health insurance review

 Assisted reproductive services

-While we’ve summarised the key points of each plan below, it’s always worth digging a little deeper into any gap fees, how much you can claim back, and whether your preferred healthcare provider, such as your local dentist, is recognised by the health fund.
+While we’ve summarised the key points of Navy Health’s extras cover below, it’s always worth taking a closer look at potential gap fees, how much you can claim back, and whether your preferred healthcare provider is recognised by the health fund.

 Take the time to work out what you need and what you're prepared to pay.

-If this feels a bit overwhelming, you can speak to one of our experts.
+If this feels a bit overwhelming, our experts are here to help.

 Budget Extras offers benefits on the most popular services, making it an appealing value for money option.